roofr/interview-technical-challenge-2/README.md

 ### No pagination on lot status
 The `GET /api/parking-lot` response embeds all sections and all spots.
 For large lots this could be a heavy payload.
 Pagination or a separate `/sections` endpoint would be needed at scale.

+### Redis is not used

+- **Lot status caching** — `GET /api/parking-lot` runs a JOIN + aggregate query on every request.
+The result could be cached in Redis and invalidated on every park/unpark, making the read path near-instant.
+- **Distributed locking** — the current concurrency guard relies on PostgreSQL's `lockForUpdate()`, which works well for a single database node.
+If the app were scaled horizontally, a Redis lock (e.g. via `Cache::lock()`) would be the idiomatic Laravel alternative.

 ### Sessions are deleted on unpark
 `ParkingSessionRepository::delete()` hard-deletes the session record.
 There is no history of past parking events.
 Soft deletes or an audit log would be needed for reporting.